 “Why is my auto insurance so high simply because I’m single?”

 It’s a fair question with a seemingly unfair answer.
 However, the numbers don’t lie.
-Statistically speaking, married people get into fewer collisions and have fewer traffic violations than single people, according to a large cohort study.
+Statistically speaking, married people get into fewer collisions and have fewer traffic violations than single people.
 With that in mind, insurance companies see married couples as a safer bet than unmarried people.

 Though you certainly won’t base a marriage around better auto insurance rates, you can look forward to it as an extra perk if you do get married.